-Any person having knowledge of facts he or she believes constitute misconduct under the Code shall report such facts in writing to the Associate Dean for Academic Affairs.
+Any person having knowledge of facts he or she believes constitute academic misconduct under the Code shall report such facts in writing to the Associate Dean for Students.
 The report shall be signed with the full name of the person submitting the report and shall name the student(s) whom the reporting person believes violated the Code.
 Lying in the reporting of alleged misconduct will violate the Code.
-A student's failure to correct a false statement previously made in reporting misconduct will violate the Code.
+Any person having knowledge of fact he or she believes constitute violations of the law school policy on Equal Opportunity, Harassment, Nondiscrimination or Non-Academic Misconduct should make a report online at or contact the Title IX Coordinator.